 This open source project is dedicated to making persistent memory programming easier for application developers.
 Most of the activity is focused on the Persistent Memory Development Kit, which builds on the programming model for persistent memory recommended by the SNIA NVM Programming Technical Workgroup.

 What is persistent memory?
 See the full definition used by this project on the Glossary page.
-In short, it is an emerging technology that introduces a new tier between memory and storage, a byte-addressable storage, accessed by the application using loads and stores like memory.
-This new technology comes with a number of challenges which is why this project was created.
+In short, it is a tier between memory and storage, with attributes of both: it is byte-addressable like memory, and persistent like storage.

-- Join our Google Group to participate in discussions on persistent memory programming, including the design of the NVM Library API and future directions.
+- Join our Google Group to participate in discussions on persistent memory programming, including the design of the libraries and future directions.